-Polydimethylsiloxane is a silicon based chemical compound found in contact lenses, shampoos, polishes, and… you guessed it, McDonald’s food.
+Polydimethylsiloxane is a silicon-based chemical compound found in contact lenses, shampoos (not hair growth shampoos though), polishes, and… you guessed it, McDonald’s food.

 McDonald’s lists polydimethylsiloxane as an additive in their cooking oils, meaning that their chicken McNuggets and french fries are saturated in this chemical.